Pong420/studio-client/README.md

-# Getting Started with Create React App
+# Studio Client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you are not new to `CRA`, you may skip below steps to [features sections](#features)

 ## Available Scripts